Analyzing Danimer Scientific (DNMR) & Its Peers

-Danimer Scientific (NYSE: DNMR) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it compare to its peers?
-We will compare Danimer Scientific to similar businesses based on the strength of its valuation, institutional ownership, risk, profitability, analyst recommendations, earnings and dividends.
+Danimer Scientific (NYSE: DNMR) is one of 20 publicly-traded companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its rivals?
+We will compare Danimer Scientific to related businesses based on the strength of its dividends, valuation, institutional ownership, analyst recommendations, earnings, risk and profitability.

 39.1% of Danimer Scientific shares are owned by institutional investors.
 Comparatively, 85.1% of shares of all “Plastics materials & resins” companies are owned by institutional investors.
 1.4% of shares of all “Plastics materials & resins” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Danimer Scientific and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Danimer Scientific and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue